fabschurt/silex-provider-captcha/README.md

-There’s a default Twig form view widget provided for the form type (loaded from `src/Resources/views/captcha_block.html.twig`)&nbsp;; it should cover most use cases.
+There’s a default Twig form view widget provided for the form type (loaded from `src/Resources/views/captcha_block.html.twig`)&nbsp;; it should cover most use cases, and has built-in JavaScript for captcha image refreshing.
 The widget is automatically registered with the Twig service, so you don’t have anything special to do for your application to use it.

 ## Customization